 All regular season rules and policies stand in the playoffs with the exception of:

-Penalty minute totals will not carry over to playoffs; however, if a player is under suspension from the regular season his suspension will carry into the playoff round.
+Penalty minute totals will not carry over to playoffs.
+However, if a player is under suspension from the regular season his suspension will carry into the beginning of the playoffs.

 A player will receive a 1 game suspension (or more, depending on the severity) when he accumulates 16 minutes in penalties.
-It will be the Executive Committee’s along with the Official’s decision if more games are to be added.
+It will be the League executive decision along with the official’s decision if more games are to be added.

 A and B championship games will be 3 – 15 minute periods stop-time, with a flood in between the 2nd and 3rd.
 No pucks are allowed in the 2nd to 3rd warm up.

 A game starts at 8pm.